 A Short Bio:

 Jason Luckett is a singer, songwriter, guitarist and essayist based in Los Angeles.
-Supporting six albums and three independently released EPs, Jason regularly tours the United States and Europe.
+Supporting six albums and three independently released EPs, Jason will regularly tour the United States and Europe.
 He’s performed at South by Southwest in Austin, TX and Glastonbury Festival (UK), and has shared the stage or recorded with Tracy Chapman, the Indigo Girls, Melissa Etheridge, Jeff Buckley, jazz guitarist Kenny Burrell and members of Bauhaus and Red Hot Chili Peppers.
 His latest disc, The Second Half of the Bet (Hope Again), moves organically through folk, jazz, rock and world influences, while retaining the strong personality of what Jason calls “groovy acoustic soul.”
 His essays and poetry have been published in the anthologies The Black Body and Voices from Leimert Park.
+He’s also been seen quite a lot recently in Ryan Golsling’s 80s band featured in the pool party scene in the film La La Land.

 “He uses his guitar as an accompaniment to his stellar, expressive voice as well as his intriguing love songs and mesmerizing essays….
 He’s a little Sam Cooke, a little Lenny Kravitz, and a little Neil Young.” – Music Connection